zhaonat/py-maxwell-fd3d/README.md

 3. 3D waveguide

 ## Iterative Solvers
 QMR and BICG-STAB are the first go-to solvers.
-Also for faster running, instead of using scipy's solvers, a number of other solvers:
+In general though, if you are going from 2D FDFD to 3D, solvers are going to be a lot slower without hardware or code acceleration.

+External solvers include packages like petsc or suitesparse (but I'm still looking for good python interfaces for any external solvers).

 ## Direct Solvers
 Direct solvers are robust but are incredibly memory inefficient, particulary for the curl-curl equations in 3D.
 If you want to experiment with solvers, try packages which support an LDL factorization for a complex symmetric matrix and also use block low rank compression (i.e. MUMPS).